praschetan/mobile-services.en/help/android/rel-notes.md

 Here is the release notes, known issues, and hot fix information for Android SDK 4.x for Experience Cloud Solutions:

+**January 16, 2020: 4.18.0**

+* Acquisition - Added a new API, `Analytics.processGooglePlayInstallReferrerUrl(final String url)`, to support Google Play Install Referrer APIs.

+  For more information about the Install Referrer APIs, see [Still Using InstallBroadcast?
+Switch to the Play Referrer API by March 1, 2020](https://android-developers.googleblog.com/2019/11/still-using-installbroadcast-switch-to.html) .

 **September 20, 2019: Version 4.17.10**

 * General: Fixed locale string generation for some regions on Android API level 21 or newer.